AlexLB99/verify-rust-std/doc/src/challenges/new-challenge.md

 ## Goal

 The goal of this challenge is to verify the Rc and Arc implementations.
 Rc and Arc are the library-provided building blocks that enable safe multiple ownership of data through reference counting.
+This challenge will yield

+This challenge will not address the Weak implementation and the parts of Rc that deal with Weak; we will leave those for a future challenge.

 ## Motivation

-The Rc (for single-threaded code) and Arc (multi-threaded) types are widely used in Rust programs to enable shared ownership of data through reference counting.
-Since shared ownership is generally not permitted in Rust, these implementations use unsafe code to bypass Rust's usual compile-time checks.
+The Rc (for single-threaded code) and Arc (atomic multi-threaded) types are widely used in Rust programs to enable shared ownership of data through reference counting.
+Since shared ownership is generally not permitted by Rust's type system, these implementations use unsafe code to bypass Rust's usual compile-time checks.
 Verifying the Rust standard library thus fundamentally requires verification of these types.

 The verification includes verification of a number of Rc and Arc methods that encapsulate unsafety, as well as providing contracts for unsafe methods that impose safety conditions on their callers for correct use.